 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules and federal statutory provisions referenced in this rule, see rule 3745-33-01 of the Administrative Code.]

-(B) Any person proposing to commence the discharge of pollutants shall file an application at least one hundred eighty days prior to commencement of the discharge.
+(B) Any person proposing to commence the discharge of pollutants shall submit an application, including all data required by the application form, at least one hundred eighty days prior to commencement of the discharge.
 If a permit renewal application is submitted at least one hundred eighty days prior to the expiration date of the existing permit, and the director does not issue a new permit before the expiration date, the conditions of the expired permit shall continue in force until the director acts on the permit application.

 (C) Application requirements for materials added to wastewater.

-(1) The applicant shall attach to the application a list of chemicals or substances that the applicant proposes to add to the wastewater being or to be discharged including, but not limited to, maintenance chemicals and chemicals used to aid in the treatment of the wastewater.
+(1) The applicant shall attach to the application a list of treatment additives proposed to be discharged including, but not limited to, maintenance chemicals and chemicals used to aid in the treatment of the wastewater.

-(2) If these chemicals or substances have not been approved in a permit to install issued under Chapter 3745-42 of the Administrative Code or director's final findings and orders, the applicant shall also attach to the application, for each chemical or substance, material safety data sheets (MSDS).
-The following substances are exempt from the MSDS submission requirement:
+(2) If these treatment additives proposed have not been approved in a permit to install issued under Chapter 3745-42 of the Administrative Code , director's final findings and orders, or NPDES permit issuance, the applicant shall also submit an application to discharge the treatment additives in accordance with paragraph (G) of this rule. .

-(D) Any application that on its face fails to provide Ohio EPA with requested information needed for ascertaining compliance with the applicable provisions of this chapter, may be considered defective.
+(D) Any application that fails to provide Ohio EPA with requested information needed for ascertaining compliance with the applicable provisions of this chapter, may be considered incomplete.
 Ohio EPA may either request additional information or return the application to the applicant without further processing.
-An indication of the deficiency shall accompany the application returned
+An indication of why the application was considered incomplete shall accompany the application returned.

 (E) An applicant may request that information submitted with applications be treated as confidential business information.